 How do I send mail to my child?

-Children love to receive mail so you can send emails and faxes to the following address.
+Children love to receive mail so you can send emails to the following address.

 Email – firstname.lastname@example.org

-Please put your child’s full name on the fax or email.
-All emails and faxes will be passed on to your child at meal time
+Please put your child’s full name on the or email.
+All emails will be passed on to your child at meal time

 Package’s can be sent to; please put the camper’s full name on the package.